 One area where we feel the Grizzl-E comes short is with the included charging cord holder.
 The single-piece plastic design feels cheap, and not very durable.
 The flat sides of the home charging box also means that it is not possible to wrap the charging cord around the main unit, and the use of an external cord holder is required.
 However, if the user is unsatisfied with the included cord holder, it can be upgraded to a third party J1772 wall holder.

 Charging Cord and J1772 Connector

-This home EV charger comes with a 24 foot long vehicle cable.
+This home EV charger comes with a 24 foot long vehicle charging cable.
 While not the longest in the industry, 24 feet is plenty long to reach most car charging ports regardless of parking orientation.
 The cord itself feels thick, durable but still fairly pliable.
 Many EV charging cords struggle in the colder winter months when the rubber material hardens in the cold.
-The Grizzl-E charger is rated for operation between -22F to 122F, so we do not anticipate problems for outdoor charging in cold climates.
+The Grizzl-E charger is rated for operation between -22F to 122F, so we do not anticipate problems with outdoor charging in cold climates.
 We will update this review in a few months if that changes,

 The J1772 connector is made of hard plastic material with a silver painted release button.
 We had no trouble sliding this connector into a Tesla charging adapter for this review.
 We liked how the J1772 connector comes with a detachable cap, for when not in use.
 This again, helps with weatherproofing the hardware for extremely wet and cold environments.

 August 2023 Update: After using the Grizzl-E charger in all four seasons, we can confidently recommend the unit for cold climates.
 The charging cord remains relatively pliable in cold temperatures.

 Connectivity and Software